mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 For example:

-* A `TxOut` with token id of 0 and a (u64) value of `1.5 * 10^12`, may be displayed as "1.5 MOB" to the user, because the token id corresponds to MOB, and the number of decimals of MOB is 12.
+* A `TxOut` with token id of 0 and a (u64) value of `1.5 * 10^12`, may be displayed as `1.5 MOB` to the user, because the token id corresponds to MOB, and the number of decimals of MOB is 12.
 * A `TxOut` with a token id of 1 and a  (u64) value of `5 * 10^8` may be displayed as `500 eUSD` to the user, because the token id corresponds to eUSD, and the number of decimals is 6.
 * That `TxOut` might also be displayed as `$500` because the symbol of `eUSD` is specified as `$`.

-**Note**: In some locales, the actual presentation of currency amounts is different.
+**Note**: In some locales, the actual presentation of currency amounts is different from this example.
 For example, per [Microsoft's localization guide](https://learn.microsoft.com/en-us/globalization/locale/currency-formatting):

 | **Description**                                                    | **Country/Region** | Formatting |
 | ------------------------------------------------------------------ | ------------------ | ---------- |